WHY IT'S IMPORTANT TO CHANGE DRIVE CAPACITORS

 It’s important to understand that no matter what you do and how perfect the operating conditions are for your drive, capacitors will have to be changed at some point due to their finite lifespan.
 Depending on the environment and whether it is harsh on your drive’s capacitors, it is recommended to complete a preventive maintenance service every five to eight years.

 In a preventive maintenance service, components like capacitors and fans will be replaced for new which prolongs the overall lifespan of the drive.
 Scheduled preventive maintenance for the internal components on drives also enables you to take the VSD out of production when it is convenient to do so, rather than rushing around under stress should the drive fail unexpectedly.
 Scheduled maintenance will also prevent damage such as blown capacitors which can damage other areas of the drive, ensuring a quicker turnaround than repair a fault or rebuilding damaged drives.

 What happens if a capacitor does blow?

 Sometimes despite best intentions a capacitor will blow and render a drive faulty.
-In this instance a company like ours are able to get you back up and running quickly.
-We can repair your drives down to component level and rebuilt burnt out circuit boards and other problems.
+In this instance an industrial automation specialist like Northern Industrial is able to get you back up and running quickly.
+We can repair your drives down to component level and rebuild burnt out circuit boards and other problems.
 See below for some of the worst blown capacitors we’ve come across in our 40+ years of repairing automation parts.